Population health impacts of military aircraft

 Ecological integrity in freshwaters (2014 – 2016)

-A national review of approaches for assessment of ecological integrity of freshwater ecosystems.
 Ecological integrity is a primary component of freshwater conservation, but methods vary widely in scale, efficiency, and sustainability.
-The range of approaches in use by the national network of LCCs offered an opportunity to summarize assessment trends, identify critical data gaps, and evaluate the success with which assessments are currently integrated into conservation planning.
-For more information, check out our publication in Frontiers in Ecology and the Environment and the FEC lab website.
+The range of approaches in use by the national network of LCCs offered an opportunity to summarize assessment trends, identify critical data gaps, and evaluate the how assessments are integrated into conservation planning.
+Check out our publication in Frontiers in Ecology and the Environment and a related review of large river assessments.
+A final paper using network analysis to identify trends in expertise in this field was published in BioScience in early 2020.

 Implications of aquatic weed management for fish populations (2013-2015)

 An FEC Lab project to examine effects of aquatic weed removal on habitat quality and availability for fish populations.
-This project also focused on understanding the habitat needs for Washington State’s only endemic species, Olympic mudminnow.
-With a limited range and little known about habitat requirements and population connectivity, Olympic mudminnow are listed as ‘Sensitive’ in Washington State.
-Two publications from this work appeared in 2016: Environmental drivers of occupancy and detection of Olympic mudminnow (Transactions of the American Fisheries Society) and Multi-trophic impacts of an aquatic invasive plant (Freshwater Biology).
+With a focus on Washington State’s only endemic species, Olympic mudminnow, this project evaluated ecosystem conditions across a gradient of abundance of non-native parrotfeather.
+Two publications from this work in 2016 documented environmental drivers of occupancy and detection for mudminnow (Transactions of the American Fisheries Society), and the multi-trophic impacts of parrofeather (Freshwater Biology).

 Soundscape Ecology (2012)

-An FEC Lab project which uses the “soundscape” (environmental noise in an environment) to examine differences in species diversity and abundance in response to urbanization.
-We crowdfunded some of the research dollars (click here to see the project description and video on RocketHub), and the results – describing soundscapes of lakes across an urbanization gradient – were published in the journal PloS One (article).
+An FEC Lab project which uses the soundscape (total sounds in an environment) to examine differences in species diversity and abundance in response to urbanization.
+We crowdfunded some of the research dollars on RocketHub, and owe it’s completion to generous contributors!
+The results describing the soundscapes of lakes across an urbanization gradient were published in the journal PloS One.
+We found that anthropogenic noise was strongly predicted by a landcover metric of urbanization, and areas with high urbanization exceeded thresholds of outdoor disturbance 67% of the time.

 Climate change and invasive species: impacts on juvenile Chinook salmon (2009 – 2012)